larsvers/tree-of-charts/README.md

 Click ![browse tree](https://github.com/larsvers/tree-of-charts/blob/master/images/github/browse.png) to find your visual in the tree.
 Once in there you can browse the tree and see what other charts might tickle your pickle.

 The tree is also shape-shifting.
 It can change hierarchy depending on what conecptual journey you opt for to find your chart.
-You can for example start thinking about your data type, then how many variables you have and finally how many points you want to display.
+You can for example start thinking about the type of dataset you have (table? network? etc.) and then what type your data is (quantitative, ordinal, categorical).
+To do so, hit **what data** (a short description of the hierarchy is shown underneath the buttons):

 ![tree options](https://github.com/larsvers/tree-of-charts/blob/master/images/github/tree-options.png)

-To do so, hit **what data** (a short description of the hierarchy is shown underneath the buttons).
  Or you might come from less techincal and more conceptual ground thinking about why you want to build a chart (what is your main interest ? what is the aim of the visual analysis ?).
 There's a tree for that via the **why** button.
-Best to play around
+Best to play around with really...